Zoie

 The next morning, the mood was lighter, but only just.
 The sharp edges of the night before had dulled, replaced by a heavy, quiet fatigue.

-“I have some black leggings and a grey turtle neck, and a bulky, oversized sweater you can wear over top.
+“I have some black leggings and a grey turtleneck, and a bulky oversized sweater you can wear over top.
 How’s that?”
 Zoie turned from her closet, holding up the clothes.

 “Perfect,” Ryin replied hoarsely.